| Accessibility | Legal Notices | Translation | Graphical or Text Version |

 Moray Young Citizen Award (individual category)

-Awards will be made to the individual pupils who make an outstanding contribution to their local community (or to an overseas) community.
+Awards will be made to the individual young people who make an outstanding contribution to their local or to an overseas community.
 Any kind of positive community work will be considered, from voluntary work to showing a strong character in difficult times.
+The overall winner will also receive a trophy from Elgin Rotary Club.

 The criteria used for assessing awards will include: